-Klub Tiffany –And the gay bar next door is also open on Fridays, while every Monday until June 2019 there's tango at 18:00.
-This week, Friday night, you can also get tested for a variety of STDs.
+Klub Tiffany –And the gay bar next door is also open on Fridays, while every Monday until June 2019 there'stangoat 18:00.
+Other things coulds also be planned, so click on the name to find out.

 Pritličje – This seems to be the only "always open" LGBT-friendly cafe / bar / events space in town, and perhaps the country, so it's a good thing it's such a good one, open from morning to night, and with fliers and posters letting you know what's happening outside the narrow confines of, say, a general interest online what's on... guide.

 Screenshot from Google Maps, showing the location of the Castle vineyard